 Jennifer Toth, a mom of 7 grown children, was working full time and part time as a freelance writer when Lung Cancer came knocking at the door in January 2014.
 Since that day she has had surgery to remove both left lung lobes, chemotherapy, radiation, and immunotherapy.
 She is currently receiving Opdivo every two weeks to treat metastasis to her lymph nodes and right upper lung lobe.
 Read more.

 Samantha is 37 years old and currently lives on St. Simons Island, GA.
 After graduation from Georgia State University in 2002 with her Bachelors in Science with a concentration in Public Administration, she went on to become the HR Director for a subprime finance company on the outskirts of Atlanta.
 Towards the beginning of 2012, she began experiencing excruciating headaches and extreme fatigue.
 After many months of living like this, and not even a month after her 34th birthday, she was diagnosed with stage IV non-small cell lung cancer adenocarcinoma and tested positive for the EGFR mutation.
 Read more.

-With the exception of medical doctors, contributors and moderators at LungCancer.net are compensated for their contributions to the LungCancer.net community.
+Regular contributors and moderators at LungCancer.net are offered compensation for their contributions to the LungCancer.net community.
 If you are interested in joining our team, please contact us at firstname.lastname@example.org.